 Q: What is the safety of the air-filtration systems in OWU’s buildings, especially the residence halls?

 A: Ohio Wesleyan currently is running heating, ventilation, and air-conditioning (HVAC) systems around the clock to increase indoor air quality.
 We continue to evaluate the number of air changes per hour and the use of outside air in the HVAC systems.
 We change the air filters quarterly.
-In addition, we are investigating the addition of Bipolar Ionization, UVC lights, and MERV filters in the HVAC systems, but we have not yet determined the appropriate action.
+In addition, a bipolar ionization system is being installed into the HVAC system in Hamilton-Williams Campus Center and is being explored elsewhere.
+In addition, we are investigating UVC lights and MERV filters in the HVAC systems, but we have not yet determined the appropriate action.

 As for our residence halls, Stuyvesant and Smith have air-conditioning.
 Welch and Hayes have outside air handlers that allow fresh air to replace air that is exhausted from the building, and this system is running around the clock.
 Students may open windows in Bashford and Thomson to allow fresh air to enter their rooms.